madebits/madebits.github.io/r/cpp-aes-tool.md

 * Written in portable C code.
 Self contained, uses only standard C library.
 * Source code available (GPL).
 Easy to compile on your own.
-* Binaries for Windows and Linux.
+* Works on Windows and Linux.
 * AES 128, 192, 256 bit in CBC mode.

-Key generation based on PBKDF2 (or PBKDF1 (PKCS #5 v1.5)) with SHA256.
+Key generation is based on PBKDF2 (or PBKDF1 (PKCS #5 v1.5)) with SHA256.
 AES (FIPS 197), SHA256 (FIPS 180-2) implementations are from http://xyssl.org/.

 ##Usage